robdunn/shopify-product-page-shipping/README.md

 7. Open your product template and paste this code in the location where you'd like to display the widget:

-`{% include 'product-shipping', variant: variant, product: product, shop: shop %}`
+`{% render 'product-shipping', variant: variant, product: product, shop: shop %}`

 For the Dawn theme, to have the widget show up below the price, you would want to paste the code into Sections -> main-product.liquid at about line 223, just above the: